 In this guide, you'll learn how to use folders to organize files in a workspace.
 Similar to how your computer uses folders to manage files, you can use folders in Workiva as the primary way to organize all of your files.

-Folders are available in every workspace and are the preferred way to organize next gen files.
-For example, you might put all quarterly filing documents, spreadsheets, and presentations in a 2019 10-Q folder.
+Folders are available in every workspace and are the preferred way to organize all of your next gen files.
+For example, you might put all quarterly documents, spreadsheets, and presentations in a 2019 Q4 folder.

-You'll see all folders in your workspace by going to Files > All Files from the Home menu.
+You can see all folders in your workspace by going to Files > All Files from Home.

 Folders under All Files lists all the folders, projects, and files, and filings in your workspace.

-Subfolders created by anyone in the workspace, such as a 10-Q Filing folder, are listed under Folders.
+Subfolders created by anyone in the workspace, such as a Q4 folder, are listed under Folders.

-Right-click a folder and select New Subfolder to create more folders to organize files.
+Right-click a folder and select New Subfolder to create more folders to help organize files.

 Note: If you copied or transitioned classic files and projects, they default to a folder named "Copied Items" or "Transitioned Items" with a timestamp.
 The project created during the transition is for rolling-forward only, not for working with files.